luna-ortus-cor/ip/README.md

 # Miku

 Miku is (primarily) a task management app created for CS2103/T Software Engineering's individual project component, other (secondary) features were added on a whim 😉.
 It's named after the vocaloid _Miku_.
 Below is a brief introduction to Miku.
-Do also refer to the user guide [here].
+Do also refer to the user guide [here](https://luna-ortus-cor.github.io/ip/).

 ### Miku